Treasure hunt: why it’s good for children

 A treasure hunt is all about looking for something and then finding it.
 An outdoor treasure hunt game encourages children to be active and to explore.

-A treasure hunt is a fun and satisfying experience for children of all ages.
+A treasure hunt is a fun and satisfying experience for children.

 What you need for a treasure hunt

-You can do a treasure hunt anywhere, but an outdoor space with lots of interesting things to look at and places to hide things is more fun to explore.
+You can do a treasure hunt anywhere, but an outdoor space with plenty of interesting things to look at and places to hide things can be a lot of fun.